mikadosoftware/devmanual/docs/conceptchapters/sm_software_literacy.rst

 programmatic way.
 By setting limits to how subordinates could behave by setting budgets, and by being able to monitor how successful they were through budgets, a company could be controlled, or perhaps I should say *programmed* to behave in certain ways.
+Companies could be controlled by telling people what to do, but by setting and altering budgets, they could be (in a limited sense) programmed.
+They were and are a slow form of AI [#stross1]_

 By the industrial revolution accounting had become globally accepted and slowly standardised, and after the 1950s Management Accounting had